subspacecloud/subspace/README.md

         enable sessions cookies for http (no https) not recommended -letsencrypt
-        enable TLS using Let's Encrypt on port 443 (default true) -version
+        enable TLS using Let's Encrypt on port 443 (default true) -wg-port
+        change the port the WireGuard server listens on (default 51820) -version
         display version and exit
 ```